bsilvereagle/hackathon-website/README.md

 - `bundle install` will take care of dependencies
 - `bundle exec middleman` will start a server at http://localhost:4567/
 - `bundle exec middleman build` will create the static site and automatically clean the build directory.

+# Copyright and License

+Where possible, content is copyright The Ohio State University Open Source Club and is distributed under a [Creative Commons Attribution-Share Alike 4.0 License](https://creativecommons.org/licenses/by-sa/4.0/).

+However, this does not apply to all assets in this project.
+For a list of objects excluded from the CC-BY-SA license, see `source/copyright.html.erb`.